dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerflex.md

 weight: 1
 Description: Upgrade PowerFlex CSI driver
 ---
+{{% pageinfo color="primary" %}}
+CSM 1.7.1 is applicable to helm based installations of PowerFlex driver.
+{{% /pageinfo %}}

 You can upgrade the CSI Driver for Dell PowerFlex using Helm or Dell CSI Operator.

-## Update Driver from v2.6 to v2.7 using Helm
+## Update Driver from v2.6 to v2.7.1 using Helm
 **Steps**
-1. Run `git clone -b v2.7.0 https://github.com/dell/csi-powerflex.git` to clone the git repository and get the v2.7.0 driver.
+1. Run `git clone -b v2.7.1 https://github.com/dell/csi-powerflex.git` to clone the git repository and get the v2.7.1 driver.
 2. You need to create secret.yaml with the configuration of your system.
    Check this section in installation documentation:  [Install the Driver](../../../installation/helm/powerflex#install-the-driver)
 3. Update values file as needed.